youarehou/youarehou.github.io/_tabs/about.md

 ## The HOUniversity of YOUston

+There doesn't seem to be any promotional messaging in place for elections.

+Candidates promote themselves.
+Parties promote themselves.
+Groups promote themselves and their interests.

+But no one straight up promotes elections in the same way we do concerts, movies, and dish soap.

+No one says, "Hey!
+It's national decision-making day coming up!
+We may pray to zero-to-infinity different God(s) and not care a lick about each other on the highway — but this voting thing is about as unified and elemental as anything close to a common culture we can hope to share."

+It's embedded in our existence as neighbors with fences and families.

+It's that time of year every year.

 A personal self-education project.
 Just trying to get ready for 2023 elections in Houston, Harris County, TX.
 I'll share what I learn here, and maybe touch on other related things too.
 My goal here is to coagulate some info, support some local civic action, and... gun to my head?
 Help develop a civic identity and pride in our little county.
 After all... *We are HOU!*

 ## HOU else?